jxtngx/lightning-lab/README.md

 ```

 #### Full Tear Down
-The CLI command `pod project seed` will remove all example `lightning_pod/agents` code and cached MNIST files in `data` in order to allow users to begin their own projects:
+The CLI command shown below will remove boilerplate to allow users to begin their own projects:

 ```sh
 pod project seed